manzitresor/Portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get started as a deveoper, below is instructions on how to make use of this project.

-To get a local copy up and running, follow these steps.
+> To get a local copy up and running, follow these steps.

 ### Prerequisites